 There was a cutscene in which the Player Character is doing a ridiculous dance with Sisipu.

-The opening wagon-ride into Gridania in A Realm Reborn has the player seeing some Moogles (in this universe, they appear only to select people), who greet you with adorable horn-toots that only you can hear, and then while talking, one downs the drink of another passenger on the wagon.
+The opening wagon-ride into Gridania in A Realm Reborn has the player seeing some Moogles (in this universe, they can make themselves invisible to people, but your freshly-wakened Echo lets you see them regardless), who greet you with adorable horn-toots that only you can hear, and then while talking, one downs the drink of another passenger on the wagon.

 Biggs and Wedge make an appearance when you join a Grand Company in ARR.
 Their comedy duo nature is enhanced even further by them being a Roegadyn and a Lalafell.